sswietoniowski/learning-aspnetcore-webapi-7-building-minimal-apis/README.md

 As you can see, it looks identical to the one that would be used in controllers.

-We can use _route parameters_ (`{contacId:int}`) to gather input via the URI.
+We can use _route parameters_ (`{contactId:int}`) to gather input via the URI.
 These parameters will be bound to same-name parameters in the handler signature.
 We can also use _route constraint_ (`int` in this case) to specify the type of parameters.

 ### Why You Shouldn’t Expose the Entity Model